AHMEDMOSSAD29/jenkins-autoinstall-terraform/README.md

 docker exec -it jenkins-master cat /var/jenkins_home/.ssh/id_rsa
 ```
 19- use this jenkins credentials when creating node agent-01
+### jenkins EC2 agent

+20- Go to the Jenkins dashboard and click on "Manage Jenkins" in the left sidebar.

+21- Click on "Manage Nodes and Clouds" to access the node configuration page.

+22- Click on the "New Node" button to create a new node.

+23- Provide a name for the node and select the option "Permanent Agent".

+24- Enter the Remote directory:

+    ```
+    /home/ubuntu/jenkins_home
+    ```
+25- Enter the Labels:

+    ```
+    ec2-agent
+    ```
+26- Launch method: Select "Launch agents via SSH" to connect to the EC2 instance using SSH.

+27- Host: Enter the public IP of jenkins-ec2-agent

+28- Credentials: Add SSH credentials to connect to the EC2 instance (copy *admin* private key you generated):

+29- Availability: Specify when the node should be available for builds.

+30- Click on the "Save" button to create the node.

 ### jenkins Pipeline
-20- once you open jenkins Add Github and Dockerhub credentials in Jenkins go to :
+31- once you open jenkins Add Github and Dockerhub credentials in Jenkins go to :
 > Manage Jenkins > Manage Credentials > Global > Add Credentials

 Make sure to use Dockerhub access token instaed of the password Dockerhub
 > Account Settings > Security > New Access Token

-21- Create Jenkins Pipeline
+32- Create Jenkins Pipeline
 Choose pipeline, if not found you can install it from Manage Jenkins > Manage Plugins

 In Pipeline Section in the end of the page choose Pipeline script from SCM